 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.

-This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), standard interpretations, and other documents related to the steel production and fabrication industry.
+This section highlights OSHA standards, Federal Register notices (rules and proposed rules), directives (instruction to OSHA staff), letters of interpretation (official letters of interpretation of the standards), and other documents related to the steel production and fabrication industry.

 The majority of the most severe injuries in steel operations are likely to occur in accidents involving the following types of equipment or conditions: